lulu-2021/ansible-elixir-deploy/README.md

 ## System users

-There are 3 types of users on the server:
+There are different types of users on the server:

 * `root` - for provisioning
-* `admin` - user has the sudo access
+* `deployer` - user has the sudo access
-* `app_name_user` - for instance `phoenix` user for Phoenix Website application.
-The user has no sudo access.
-The application is running under this user.

 ## Add playbook for new app